Kitware/vtk-examples/src/VTKFileFormats.md

 </figure>

 ### Unstructured grid
 The format for unstructured grid is shown in Figure 7.
+In this case the `Type` attribute of the `VTKHDF` group is `UnstructuredGrid`.
 The unstructured grid is split into partitions, with a partition for each MPI rank.
 This is reflected in the HDF5 file structure.
 Each HDF dataset is obtained by concatenating the data for each partition.
 The